giqbal/personal-website/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Deployment

+This project is deployed using [Fleek](https://fleek.co).
+The website is hosted in a decentralised manner using IPFS and ENS.

+To access the live website a browser is required with ENS resolvers such as Chrome with [MetaMask](https://metamask.io) extension, Brave or Opera.
+The website can still be viewed with a normal broswer on [https://gohar.eth.link](https://gohar.eth.link) however you may see an older version of the site.